sagar290/TIC-TAC-TOE--Game/readme.md

 ## TIC TAC TOE GAME
 This a fun game and very easy to play.
-This game made based on C language.
+This game made by C language.

 Enjoy!! :smiley: